 NCLT seeks to expand the community impact of its office building and home at Woolsey and Shattuck in South Berkeley.
 Awarded $1 million by the California Energy Commission in 2022, NCLT plans to redevelop this space into Woolsey Gardens – a community hub that continues the life and services of existing tenants (Homeless Action Center and Long Haul InfoShop), responds to the affordable housing and equity needs being raised by the community, and makes energy efficiency benefits accessible to lower-income households.
 Located in a major transit hub, Woolsey Gardens aims to include the following:

-- Community Service + Spaces, including ground floor community + office spaces for existing community tenants, a publicly accessible green rooftop with community open space, and rentable micro workshop spaces for local entrepreneurs; and
+- Community Service + Spaces, highlighting ground floor community + office spaces for existing community tenants, outdoor green terraces, and rentable micro workshop spaces for emerging local entrepreneurs;

-- Small Parcel, Infill Development, providing an alternative, replicable, financeable, and sustainable solution to urban renewal projects that have destroyed neighborhood through parcel aggregation.
+- Small Parcel, Infill Development, providing an alternative, replicable, financeable, and sustainable solution to urban renewal projects that have destroyed neighborhoods through parcel aggregation;

 - Community and Technical Advisors, providing community and technical expertise to ensure the development and community partnerships elevate equity and sustainability goals.